Snisen-dev/devops24/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

-Answer: With the help of state:absent instead of state present
+Answer: With the help of `state: absent` instead of `state: present`

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?

-Answer:!

 Explain what each of these options do:
 * --verbose, -vv, -vvv, -vvvv
 * --check
 * --syntax-check

+Answer:
+--verbose, -vv, -vvv, -vvvv: Increases the level of output detail.
+The more "v"s you add, the more detailed the logs become (-vvvv shows connection details and variable info).

+--check: Runs the playbook in check mode, which simulates what would happen without making any real changes on the hosts.

+--syntax-check: Validates the syntax of the playbook without executing it.
+Useful for catching YAML or indentation errors.

 ## Study Material & Documentation